BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 <u>**Remembering the right order**</u>

-The practice of sati is the practice of memory, for example, of your present body posture. *Memory* – not direct attention.
+The practice of sati is the practice of memory, for example, of your present body posture. *Memory*—not direct attention.
 Have a memory of your presently enduring body posture.
 Have a memory of your presently enduring feeling.
 Have a memory of your presently enduring thoughts.
 Again, the memory of it.
 So emphasize the memory point of view, not the